Frc-dev/FrcBot/README.md

-This is a bot you can either download the source code and run yourself with python localClient.py or send a DM to Frc in osu!
+This is a bot you can either download the source code and run yourself with python localClient.py or send a DM to Frc in osu! (if you receive no answer my computer is off or I forgot to turn on the bot feel free to send me a DM)

 The cool thing is this bot uses the v2 api so it will read your lazer plays and take them into account for recommendation + it will provide lazer pp values